-EMBARGOED UNTIL APRIL 4, 2019 at 8 p.m.
+EMBARGOED UNTIL APRIL 4, 2019, at 8 p.m.
 EST

 A History of Fugitives, a Contemporary Native American Novel and Civil War Voices as Poetry Have All Won the 84th Annual Anisfield-Wolf Book Awards

 CLEVELAND (April 4, 2019) – The Cleveland Foundation today unveiled the winners of its 84th Annual Anisfield-Wolf Book Awards.
 Jericho Brown, a 2015 Anisfield-Wolf honoree, made the announcement.
 The 2019 recipients of the only national juried prize for literature that confronts racism and explores diversity are: